-The PS4 might be winding down, but don't expect the sequel to leap in so soon.
-While we wait for baited breath for Sony to nail down the date, here's all the leaks, rumors and (reasonable) speculation we've gathered so far about the upcoming console.
+While we wait for baited breath for Sony to nail down the release date, here's all the leaks, rumors and (reasonable) speculation we've gathered so far about the upcoming console.

 The big question: console gamers already know that an upcoming console will be able to play the next generation of big games, it's just a question of when.
 Sony is no doubt sizing up the market conditions and coordinating with game developers and internal hardware manufacturers to find the best date to hit the market.

 Sony's head of PlayStation, John Kodera, has acknowledged that the PS4 is getting old while at the same time advocating a slow-and-steady preparation for the future, stating that the next PlayStation is likely still three years away.

 PS chief Kodera: PS4 is entering final phase of its life cycle, which would have negative impact to the unit, but recurring revenue via membership services etc should cushion some of that.— Takashi Mochizuki (@mochi_wsj) May 22, 2018

 A recent report from Wccftech at Computex 2018 stated that AMD was working on the Navi GPU for the PS5 with an expected launch date of 2020.
 That's an ambitious deadline, but given what the PlayStation boss has already revealed about the company's plans, 2021 still seems a more realistic date.